pingcap/docs/placement-rules-in-sql.md

 The following known limitations exist in the experimental release of Placement Rules in SQL:

 * Dumpling does not support dumping placement policies.
 See [issue #29371](https://github.com/pingcap/tidb/issues/29371).
 * TiDB tools, including Backup & Restore (BR), TiCDC, TiDB Lightning, and TiDB Data Migration (DM), do not yet support placement rules.
+* Using BR to restore a database or table with placement options will fail.
+See: [issue #31455](https://github.com/pingcap/tidb/issues/31455).
 * Temporary tables do not support placement options (either via direct placement or placement policies).
 * Syntactic sugar rules are permitted for setting `PRIMARY_REGION` and `REGIONS`.
 In the future, we plan to add varieties for `PRIMARY_RACK`, `PRIMARY_ZONE`, and `PRIMARY_HOST`.
 See [issue #18030](https://github.com/pingcap/tidb/issues/18030).
 * TiFlash learners are not configurable through Placement Rules syntax.